 An employee on job rotation shall only be subject to and affected by layoff processes of the sending agency.

 Agencies shall be required to document job rotations on the attached form or a similar form which incorporates the same provisions.

-Policy Clarification: Job rotation, unlike a management assignment, is a work change by mutual agreement wherein the employee takes on a new role for some period of time agreed to in advance by the parties.
-Such arrangements are intended to befor the benefit of all of the parties involved.